exercism/go/exercises/simple-cipher/.meta/description.md

 the original "iamapandabear" letting your friend read your original message.

-Initially you will implement a [Caesar Cipher](cc) with a fixed shift distance of 3 (*namely D, for A*).
+Initially you will implement a [Caesar Cipher][cc] with a fixed shift distance of 3 (*namely D, for A*).

 ## Step 2